For healthcare professionals

 The Antimicrobial Stewardship Program

-(ASP) at MSH was successful in reducing the use of fluoroquinolones, such as ciprofloxacin, in hospitalized patients.
-This has been reflected in the susceptibility of Pseudomonas aeruginosa to ciprofloxacin which has increased from 62 per cent in 2006 to 91 per cent in 2018.
+The Antimicrobial Stewardship Program (ASP) at MSH was successful in reducing the use of a type of antibiotics called fluoroquinolones, such as ciprofloxacin, in hospitalized patients.
+Through this program, the susceptibility of the bacteria Pseudomonas aeruginosa to ciprofloxacin has increased from 62 per cent in 2006 to 91 per cent in 2018.
 The ASP team continues to encourage judicial use of fluoroquinolones for both inpatients and patients in the community to help maintain and further improve this susceptibility.